devth/swfy/README.md

 # swfy
-swfy is on it's way to becoming a gem with a command line interface that lets you
+swfy is on its way to becoming a gem with a command line interface that lets you

 * scaffold html with SWF embed code
 * append SWF embedding inside existing html